Code-Institute-Submissions/Reliance-Coaches/README.md

 ### Strategy
 + This project is for the creation of a Website for Reliance Coaches to give them an Online Presence, that is visually pleasing and has an ease of use.
 ### Scope
-+ This project is for the creation of a Website for Reliance Coaches to give them an Online Presence.
-The Website Should be Responsive and Work on all Devices and Browsers.
++ The Website Should be Responsive and Work on all Devices and Browsers.
 The Website must consist of Information Pages about the business, a contact Form and social Media Pages.
 ### Structure
 + The overall structure of the website was that of a Branching Structure..
 With one main page branching off into 4 other pages.
 See image below .